evgenibers/web-sockets-demo/README.md

 3. Go to [**localhost:8080**](http://localhost:8080) in browser to see home page of application

 ## How to use
-When you opened home page you will see something like this:
+On a home page you will see something like this:
 ![Oops!](img1.png)
 Switch "Connect as admin" allows you to choose STOMP endpoints:
 * If it's OFF you will be connected to STOMP endpoint that requires USER rights